-In September, 2018, the U.S. Food and Drug Administration (FDA) announced bold new steps to address what they call an “epidemic of youth e-cigarette use.”
-The new enforcement actions aim directly at the sale and marketing of e-cigarettes to kids.
+In September, 2018, the U.S. Food and Drug Administration (FDA) took steps to address what they called an “epidemic of youth e-cigarette use.”
+The enforcement actions aim directly at the sale and marketing of e-cigarettes to kids.
 Warnings and fines were sent to retailers who are selling Juul and e-cigarettes to minors.
 This article explains what you need to know about “vaping.”

 What are E-Cigarettes?